/usr/bin/pflags [-r] pid | core [/lwp] ...

 See attributes(5) for descriptions of the following attributes:

-A process can do nothing while it is stopped.
-Stopping a heavily used process in a production environment, even for a short amount of time, can cause severe bottlenecks and even hangs of these processes, causing them to be unavailable to users.
+A process or thread can do nothing while it is stopped.
+Stopping a heavily used process or thread in a production environment, even for a short amount of time, can cause severe bottlenecks and even hangs of these processes or threads, causing them to be unavailable to users.
 Some databases could also terminate abnormally.
-Thus, for example, a database server under heavy load could hang when one of the database processes is traced using the above mentioned proc tools.
-Because of this, stopping a UNIX process in a production environment should be avoided.
+Thus, for example, a database server under heavy load could hang when one of the database processes or threads is traced using the above mentioned proc tools.
+Because of this, stopping a UNIX process or thread in a production environment should be avoided.

 The process ID returned for locked files on network file systems might not be meaningful.